Editorial · May 2026

 The JRC Methodology — How the Commission Will Decide

 The 4-step process the Commission will use to write the Textile Delegated Act: Scope & Context → Use Cases & Data Needs → Design & Development → Validation & Consultation.
-Includes the Essential / Strongly recommended / Voluntary prioritisation logic and the nine structural categories that every DPP data requirement must address.
+Includes the granularity model (Model / Batch / Item-level), the three-tier access rights system (Public / Authority only / Legitimate interest), and 13 use cases — including the first official Commission proposal to use DPP data to detect fast-fashion practices.

 Where do you stand?